Guatemala Food Guide

 Caldo de Res

-Hearty beef soup with large chunks of beef, corn on the cob, potatoes, carrots, chayote, and other vegetables.
-A comforting, nourishing dish popular for Sunday family meals.
-Served with rice, lime, and fresh tortillas.
+A substantial beef soup loaded with big chunks of beef, corn on the cob, potatoes, carrots, chayote and other vegetables.
+It's the kind of thing families cook for Sunday lunch, served with rice, lime and fresh tortillas.

 Hilachas

-Shredded beef in tomato-based sauce with potatoes and carrots.
-The name means 'rags' referring to the shredded texture of the beef.
-Comfort food served with rice and tortillas, popular in homes and local restaurants.
+Shredded beef in a tomato-based sauce with potatoes and carrots.
+The name means 'rags', a nod to how the beef pulls apart.
+It's home cooking, served with rice and tortillas and found in both households and small local restaurants.

 Revolcado

-Traditional pork stew from Antigua region featuring pork cooked in tomato-achiote sauce.
-The rich, dark sauce gives it distinctive flavor and color.
-Often served during celebrations and special occasions.
+A pork stew from around Antigua, with the pork cooked down in a tomato-achiote sauce.
+The dark sauce gives it both its color and its flavor.
+It tends to show up at celebrations and special occasions.

 Desayuno Chapin

-Traditional Guatemalan breakfast featuring black beans, fried plantains, eggs, fresh cheese, cream, and tortillas.
-Often includes salsa or chirmol (tomato sauce).
-The Chapin Galán breakfast plate is Instagram-worthy with gooey cheese-filled tortilla.
+The classic Guatemalan breakfast: black beans, fried plantains, eggs, fresh cheese, cream and tortillas, often with salsa or chirmol (tomato sauce) on the side.
+The Chapín Galán version, with its gooey cheese-filled tortilla, is the one people photograph.

 Allergens: